 A city with 24 mayors

 Although “autonomous” isn’t entirely accurate.
-In fact they exist in a quantum Schrödinger’s cat state where they are subordinate and not subordinate to the citywide administration at the same time and no one really knows who has the final say.
+In fact they exist in a quantum Schrödinger’s cat state where the district bodies are subordinate and not subordinate to the citywide administration at the same time and no one really knows who has the final say.

-All this decentralization reduced if not eliminated incentives to build a citywide water system.
+All this decentralization left little incentive to build a citywide water supply system.
+(In the late 19th century, a noteworthy and comprehensively planned sewage system was built, which is beyond our scope here.)
 Then World War II intervened, and afterwards when East and West Berlin were part of separate countries, comprehensive citywide water planning was out of the question.
 This set the city on its course of not getting any water from the surrounding rural state of Brandenburg where there is more supply and less demand.